-- 19.71 The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
-The Money Laundering Regulations - FCA impose requirements including, amongst other things, obligations to apply customer due diligence measures and conduct ongoing monitoring of business relationships on designated types of business. - 19.72 The FCA is responsible for monitoring and enforcing compliance with the Regulations not - only by authorised firms who are within the Money Laundering Regulations' scope, but also by what the Regulations describe as "Annex I financial institutions".
-These are FCA businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive.
+19.71 The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
+The Money Laundering Regulations impose requirements including, amongst other things, obligations to apply customer due FCA diligence measures and conduct ongoing monitoring of business relationships on designated types of business.

+19.72 The FCA is responsible for monitoring and enforcing compliance with the Regulations not only by authorised firms who are within the Money Laundering Regulations' scope, but also by what the Regulations describe as "Annex I financial institutions".
+These are businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive, now Annex I of the CRD.
 24 The activities include lending (e.g. forfaiters and trade financiers), financial leasing, and safe custody services.
-Annex I financial institutions are required to register with the FCA. - 19.73 The Money Laundering Regulations add to the range of options available to the FCA for dealing with anti-money laundering failures.
-These options are: - to prosecute both authorised firms and Annex I financial institutions; - to take regulatory action against authorised firms for failures which breach the FCA's rules and requirements (for example, under Principle 3 or SYSC 3.2.6R or SYSC 6.1.1R); and - to impose civil penalties on both authorised firms and Annex I financial institutions under regulation 42 of the Money Laundering Regulations. - 19.74 This means that there will be situations in which the FCA has powers to investigate and take action under both the Act and the Money Laundering Regulations.
+Annex I financial institutions are required to register with the FCA.

+19.73 The Money Laundering Regulations add to the range of options available to the FCA for dealing with anti-money laundering failures.
+These options are:

+to prosecute both authorised firms and Annex I financial institutions;

+- to take regulatory action against authorised firms for failures which breach the FCA's rules and requirements (for example, under Principle 3 or SYSC 3.2.6R or SYSC 6.1.1R); and - to impose civil penalties on both authorised firms and Annex I financial institutions under regulation 42 of the Money Laundering Regulations.

+19.74 This means that there will be situations in which the FCA has powers to investigate and take action under both the Act and the Money Laundering Regulations.
 The FCA will FCA consider all the circumstances of the case when deciding what action to take and, if it is appropriate to notify the subject about the investigation, will in doing so inform them about the basis upon which the investigation is being conducted and what powers it is using.
 The FCA will adopt the approach outlined in EG 12 when prosecuting Money Laundering Regulations offences.
-In the majority of cases where both the Regulations and the FCA rules apply and regulatory action, as opposed to criminal proceedings, is appropriate, the FCA generally expects to continue to discipline authorised firms under the Act. - 19.75 The Money Laundering Regulations also provide investigation powers that the FCA can use when investigating whether breaches of the Regulations have taken place.
-These powers include: FCA - the power to require information from, and attendance of, relevant and connected persons (regulation 37); and - powers of entry and inspection without or under warrant (regulations 38 and action under the Regulations.
+In the majority of cases where both the Regulations and the FCA rules apply and regulatory action, as opposed to criminal proceedings, is appropriate, the FCA generally expects to continue to discipline authorised firms under the Act.

-The use of these powers will be limited to those cases in which the FCA expects to take
+The Money Laundering Regulations also provide investigation powers that the FCA can use when investigating whether breaches of the Regulations have taken place.
+These

-24 Credit financial institutions and money service businesses are also outside the definition of "Annex I financial institution", which is set out in Regulation 22(1).
+24 Consumer credit financial institutions and money service businesses are also outside the definition of "Annex I financial institution", which is set out in Regulation 22(1).